picasa/rsunflo/README.md

 * [model manual](inst/doc/model.rmd) for a more detailed documentation of the sunflo algorithm [(pdf)](inst/doc/model.pdf)

 ### Installation
+To run simulation with the SUNFLO crop model and this R package, two softwares (VLE and R) and two packages (sunflo and rsunflo) need to be installed.

-To install the development version of `rsunflo` please use the `devtools` package:
+1. install the development version of `rsunflo` or clone the rsunflo repository

     # install.packages("devtools")
     devtools::install_github("picasa/rsunflo")

-To clone the repository

-    git clone git://github.com/picasa/rsunflo.git
+2. install the VLE simulation platform

+3. install the SUNFLO crop model for VLE simulation platform

 ### References
 [1] Casadebaig, P.; Guilioni, L.; Lecoeur, J.; Christophe, A.; Champolivier, L. & Debaeke, P. (2011), 'SUNFLO, a model to simulate genotype-specific performance of the sunflower crop in contrasting environments', Agricultural and Forest Meteorology 151, 163-178. [(pdf)](https://www.researchgate.net/publication/230758361_SUNFLO_a_model_to_simulate_genotype-specific_performance_of_the_sunflower_crop_in_contrasting_environments)